Duffew/battleships/README.md

     - It sinks the player's last ship on its turn
 + The game is drawn if:
     - The player sinks the computer's last ship AND
-    - The compueter sinks the player's last ship on its final turn
+    - The computer sinks the player's last ship on its final turn

-The game can be quit early by the player on thier turn by selecting Q when prompted to choose a column.
+The game can be quit early by the player on their turn by selecting Q when prompted to choose a column.

 ## Features
 ### Current Features